Frequently Asked Questions

 Will I have to share a room during my stay in BIRS accommodation?

 No.Participants of BIRS workshops are currently housed at the PDC hotel of Banff Centre.
-Each person gets their own room with a single queen or a king size bed with a private bathroom.
+Each person gets their own room with a single queen size bed with a private bathroom.
 Please note that the Corbet Hall is currently closed till further notice.

 Can I request a quiet room in BIRS accommodation?